Our Lady of Pellevoisin: Pontifical approbations

 The initial enquiries regarding the claims of apparition and healing were carried out by the former Archbishop of Bourges, Charles-Amable de la Tour d'Auvergne.

 On 30 April 1876, with the permission of the Archbishop, she had an ex voto plaque of thanksgiving placed in the parish church.
 On December 8, her bedroom was transformed into an oratory.
 A few days later, the Archbishop received her for a private audience and granted permission for her to make and distribute copies of the Scapular of the Sacred Heart.

 In 1877, the Archbishop set up an enquiry and interviewed 56 persons who knew Faguette; apart from one who preferred not to comment, all spoke favourably.
 A second enquiry was conducted in December 1878, with similar results.

 A confraternity of titled "Most Merciful Mother’" was erected on 28 July 1877.
 No explicit mention was made of Pellevoisin in connection with its approval (but there was reference to Saint Margaret Mary Alacoque, a nun who had received visions of the Sacred Heart of Jesus).
 Its statutes were approved on August 27.

 In 1892, Pope Leo XIII offered two signs of favour to the shrine: awarding a candle, and declaring certain indulgences for pilgrims who visited the shrine.
 On 8 May 1894, he raised the confraternity to the status of 'honorary Archconfraternity' and, on 12 May 1896, to 'effective Archconfraternity'.
 The same Pontiff later received Estelle Faguette in private audiences on 30 January and 17–18 February 1900, during which he agreed that the relevant Vatican department, the Sacred Congregation of Rites, should consider authorising use of the Scapular of the Sacred Heart.
 Formal recognition was given on 4 April 1900.

-In 1893, Archbishop Jean-Pierre Boyer invited the Dominican Order of Catholic friars to establish a monastery in a house nearby her oratory.
+In 1893, Archbishop Jean-Pierre Boyer (cardinal) invited the Dominican Order of Catholic friars to establish a monastery in a house nearby her oratory.